tenors-network/tenors-network.github.io/TenorsNetwork/Contributions.md

 ## Clone the project

 - Open the terminal in the folder where you want download and work on the project.
-- Clone the repository `tenors-network.github.io` on your computer, running this following line:
+- Clone the repository `tenors-network.github.io` via HTTPS on your computer, running this following line:
 ```bash
 git clone https://github.com/tenors-network/tenors-network.github.io.git
 ```